 - Keeping an injured worker in the same job with a different company.

 If you can stay with your employer, even doing a different job, take it.
-That way, if your injury worsens, your employer’s workers compensation insurer will still cover you.
+That way, if your injury worsens, your employer’s workers compensation insurance company will still cover you.
 If you take a job with a different employer, and you’re able to work for a sufficient time into the future, the workers compensation insurer will fight you for any future disability, claiming any future disability is a result of the new employment.

-If you’ve been injured on the job and have questions about the best way to go back to work, call the Workers Compensation Attorneys at Marcotte Law Firm for a free consultation.
+If you’ve been injured on the job and have questions about the best way to go back to work, call the Lowell Workers Compensation Attorneys at Marcotte Law Firm for a free consultation.